dnstrach/Journal/README.md

 The Quote entity class is defined with quote and author properties as String data types and coding keys to be decoded from from the [Zen Quotes API](https://zenquotes.io/).

 ### Controller
 The QuoteManager struct constructs the API’s url and fetches a quote.
 The struct contains properties including a singleton, baseURL which converts the URL string to locate the API’s resource, and a todayComponent to be appended to the resource’s path.
-The fetchQuote helper method is a network call that uses a completion closure that will return a result of type Quote or NetworkError.
+The fetchQuote helper method is a network call containing a callback closure parameter that will return Void.
+The closure asynchronously delivers a Result of type Quote or NetworkError.
 NetworkError is defined by an enum that conforms to the Error protocol with 5 cases and a computed property.
 The computed property returns an optional error message for each case.
 The invalidData case requires a String input that will access the localized error description.
 ```
 enum NetworkError: Error {